yaronyg/IotEdgeHackfest/README.md

    1. build.cmd (see below) actually defaults to 32 bit but if we want to debug in Visual Studio Code we have to have a 64 bit executable.
 So we are building as 64 bit.
 1. Setup the dev box per https://github.com/Azure/iot-edge/blob/master/doc/devbox_setup.md#set-up-a-windows-development-environment.
 1. Fork https://github.com/yaronyg/iot-edge on github (so you can save your changes) and then clone your fork locally
+## Adding a new module
 1. Open a Visual Studio Command Prompt (Start -> Developer Command Prompt for Visual Studio 2017)
-1. Navigate to iot-edge\tools
-1. Run 'build.cmd --platform x64 --enable-dotnet-core-binding'
-## Adding a new module
-1. Open a terminal (doesn't have to be VS command prompt)
 1. Go to iot-edge\tools
 1. Run 'managed_module_projects.cmd --new Foo'
    1. Foo is to be replaced with the name of the project.
 It's best to just use something short and don't include the world Module as the system will append that where appropriate.